 You’ve looked over your child care options, and you’re pretty sure getting a nanny is the best choice for your family.
 The thing is: It’s not cheap.

-According to the Care.com Cost of Care Survey, the average weekly rate for a nanny was $580 in 2017 — more than twice the average cost of a child care center and roughly triple the rate of family care centers.
+According to the Care.com 2021 Cost of Care survey, the national average cost of a nanny for one child averaged $612 per week in 2020 — almost twice the average cost of a child care center and more than double the rate of family care centers.
 The higher price tag leaves some families asking: How can I make hiring a nanny more affordable?

 How much you pay for a nanny depends on a wide variety of factors, some of which can provide opportunities for negotiating lower rates or saving money elsewhere.
 And nanny contracts are highly customizable, so there are many ways to tailor an arrangement that works for everyone.

 Here are a few ways you can save money while hiring a nanny.